-In addition, we strive to foster environmental awareness among employees through such means as education for new hires and employees in specific job categories.
+In addition, we strive to foster environmental awareness among employees through such means as educating employees, starting with new hires.

 Lion believes that environmental communication with consumers plays an important role.
-In 2022, we explained our initiatives and fostered contact with stakeholders via both in-person events and on our website, as appropriate.
+In 2023, we exhibited our initiatives and fostered contact with stakeholders at environmental events.

-Events, Websites, and Building Relationships with Communities and External Organizations
+Events and Building Relationships with Communities and External Organizations

-Events and Websites
+Events

-Through participation in environmental exhibitions and other channels, Lion seeks to communicate to consumers ways they can be more environmentally friendly both in the course of daily life and through comfortable, clean living using Lion products.
-In 2022, Lion exhibited at the GOOD LIFE Fair 2022 and SDGs AICHI EXPO 2022, introducing water-saving ideas that can be applied in our daily lives through Lion products and how they can also help prevent global warming.
-Furthermore, we implement educational programs for the next generation to foster environmentally friendly habits.
+Through participation in environmental exhibitions and other events in the regions where its business sites are located, Lion seeks to communicate to consumers ways they can be more environmentally friendly both in the course of daily life and through comfortable, clean living using Lion products.
+In 2023, Lion exhibited at Environment Fair 2023 (at Edogawa Ward Cultural Center, Tokyo) and Eco Messe in Chiba (at Makuhari Messe International Exhibition Hall).